 Selling a house involves paperwork, signatures, notaries, and multiple moving parts.
 Public stocks, on the other hand, can be traded with the click of a button!
 When the markets tank, it requires an individual to be able to just calmly watch their wealth evaporate before their eyes and NOT sell, simply because they have faith in the system.
 I've found I do NOT possess this ability.

-Analysis of a Property We Owned
+Real Estate Investing Returns Analysis of an Actual Property We Owned

 Again, this is an actual property we owned and sold, and the numbers are accurate.
 (There's one caveat to mention in that the tax savings are “close.”
 It’s hard to exactly capture the tax savings because of the ways the deductions can skew your tax rate and so on, so I just took the actual expenses and actual deprecation and then multiplied it by a common tax rate.
-But, like I said, this is very close.)
+But, as I said, this is very close.)

-$39,356.62 growing at 11.74% for 8.85 years = $105,104.87
+$39,356.62 growing at 11.74% for 8.85 years = $107,724.07

 $39,356.62 growing at 6.42% for 8.85 years = $68,261.15

-When it comes to forecasting the potential profit of a real estate investment, you can use The 5 Critical Components of Real Estate Investing Returns, based on the numbers you know, and also reasonable averages.
+When it comes to forecasting the potential profit of a real estate investment, you can use The 5 Critical Components of Real Estate Investing Returns based on the numbers you know and also reasonable averages.